 EMPA’s studies show that CCLEM can be a powerful tool for gaining insights into the interaction of engineered nanoparticles with cells, which could be potentially applied in pathophysiological research and molecular biology.

-To learn more about CCLEM as a bioimaging technique, we suggest you joining us in the upcoming webinar, where our applications specialist Sangeetha Hari will talk about cathodoluminescence probes and exciting applications of CCLEM.
+To learn more about CCLEM as a bioimaging technique, we suggest you watch this webinar, where our applications specialist Sangeetha Hari talks about cathodoluminescence probes and exciting applications of CCLEM.

 Ultrabright and Stable Luminescent Labels for Correlative Cathodoluminescence Electron Microscopy Bioimaging Keevend, L. Puust, K. Kurvits, L. R. H. Gerken, F. H. L. Starsich, J.-H. Li, M. T. Matter, A. Spyrogianni, G. A. Sotiriou, M. Stiefel, I. K. Herrmann, Nano Lett.
 (2019)

 Tb3+-doped LaF3nanocrystals for correlative cathodoluminescence electron microscopy imaging with nanometric resolution in focus ion beam-sectioned biological samples Keevend, M. Stiefel, A. L. Neuer, M. T. Matter, A. Neels, S. Bertazzo, and I. K. Herrmann.
 Nanoscale 9, 4383-4387 (2017)